 The Windfall Lake Project is located on Category III lands and Aboriginals have shown an interest in the territory.
 The Windfall Lake Project site is uninhabited.
 The closest residential areas are located in the towns of Lebel-sur-Quévillon and Chapais, as well as the Cree community of Waswanipi.
 The Windfall Lake Project site falls within the Traditional Territory of the Waswanipi Cree First Nation, including parts of two traplines (lots W-25A and W-25B).

-Eagle Hill has an advanced Exploration Agreement in place with the Cree First Nation of Waswanipi, the Grand Council of the Crees Eeyou Istchee, and the Cree Regional Authority.
+Eagle Hill signed an advanced Exploration Agreement in 2012 with the Cree First Nation of Waswanipi, the Grand Council of the Crees Eeyou Istchee, and the Cree Regional Authority.
+Osisko Mining Inc. has been honouring the terms of the Agreement.
 In addition, informal initial discussions have been held with some stakeholders since the beginning of the Windfall Lake Project.
-As the Windfall Lake Project progresses, a formal communication and consultation plan will be developed by Eagle Hill to engage both the Aboriginal and non-Aboriginal stakeholders.
+During the past year, Osisko has been formally sharing information about the Windfall Lake project with the community of Waswanipi Cree First Nation through regular letters of notification of activities, meetings and presentations and letters of notifications to the Band Council, the Deputy Chief, the Director of Natural Resources, the Cree Human Resources Development, the Cree Trappers' Association and the Tallymen.
+As the Windfall Lake Project progresses, a formal communication and consultation plan will be developed by the Corporation to engage both the Aboriginal and non-Aboriginal stakeholders.
 The objectives of these activities will be to inform and consult the First Nations and the public on the Windfall Lake Project activities, to address their concerns and to collect their comments.
 Other agreements may have to be negotiated with the First Nations involved as the Windfall Lake Project progresses.